-Holland, James P.(born: 1934 - died: 1998)
+Holland, James Phillip(born: December 31, 1934 - died: March 26, 1998)

 Born in Bowling Green, KY, Holland was valedictorian of his graduating class at State Street High School.
-He received his bachelor's degree from Kentucky State College [now Kentucky State University] in 1956 and his master's degree (1958) and PH.
+He received his bachelor's degree from Kentucky State College in 1956 and his master's degree (1958) and PH.
 D. (1961) in endocrinology from Indiana University.
 He was a professor of Zoology at Indiana University, where his research explored how reproductive physiology is influenced by thyroid gland activity.
-The James P. Holland Memorial Lecture Series was established in 2000 at Indiana University; the school also offers the James P. Holland Fellowship in Biology.
-For more see "Senator names first Kentucky Negro to West Point," Jet, 03/25/1924, p.6 [article available full text at Google Book Search]; and Scientists in the Black Perspective, by H. A. Young and B. H. Young.
+The James P. Holland Memorial Lecture Series was established in 2000 at Indiana University; the school also offers the James P. Holland Graduate Fellowship in Biology and the James Philip Holland Award for Exemplary Teaching and Service to Students in the College of Arts and Sciences.